Difference Between Cost Center vs Profit Center

 Profit Center |

-Definition | A department or sub-division within an organization that manages cost incurrence. | A department or sub-division within an organization that ensures profit maximum. |
+Definition | A department or sub-division within an organization that manages cost incurrence. | A department or sub-division within an organization that ensures maximum profit. |

-Contribution to revenue | It doesn’t directly contribute to the revenue per se.
+Contribution to Revenue | It doesn’t directly contribute to the revenue per se.
 But it indirectly impacts revenue as the cost centers support revenue generation. | It directly helps in the generation of revenue through its operations. |

 Segregation | Cost centers are usually segregated into several sub-divisions based on activities, such as accounts & finance, administration, customer relations, employee relations, etc. | Profit centers are often segregated based on sales-related parameters, such as area of sales, varied product lines, etc. |

-Purpose | To support the functions and activities that help in the generation of revenue for the business. | To help in the generation of actual revenue for the business. |
+Purpose | To support the functions and activities that help generate revenue for the business. | To help in the generation of actual revenue for the business. |

-Management focus | The management focus is to trim the costs while ensuring that the functions of the departments aren’t hampered. | The management focus is to increase revenue generation while keeping a tight rein on the costs to maximize overall profits. |
+Management Focus | The management focus is to trim the costs while ensuring that the functions of the departments aren’t hampered. | The management focuses on increasing revenue generation while keeping a tight rein on the costs to maximize overall profits. |

-Authority of department heads | The decision-making authority of the department heads is limited to controlling the costs within a pre-defined limit. | The decision-making authority of the department heads is broad and includes decisions pertaining to production levels, product pricing, etc. |
+Authority of Department Heads | The decision-making authority of the department heads is limited to controlling the costs within a pre-defined limit. | The decision-making authority of the department heads is broad and includes decisions about production levels, product pricing, etc. |

-Performance analysis | The performance analysis is done by comparing actual costs to the pre-determined standards costs for all departments. | The performance analysis is done by comparing actual costs to the budgeted costs defined for particular revenue levels. |
+Performance Analysis | The performance analysis compares actual costs to the pre-determined standard costs for all departments. | The performance analysis compares actual costs to the budgeted costs defined for particular revenue levels. |

-Analysis of activities | It is relatively easy to analyze the activities as it only deals with the costs. | It is quite complex to analyze the activities as it involves both costs and revenues. |
+Analysis of Activities | It is relatively easy to analyze the activities as it only deals with the costs. | It is quite complex to analyze the activities as it involves both costs and revenues. |

-Relevance | It is an essential part of management accounting as it helps in the accumulation of cost-related data, which is used then for budgeting, cost control, and other internal reports. | It is relevant as it helps in the accumulation of profitability-related data, which is used for sales, pricing, and production-related decisions. |
+Relevance | It is an essential part of management accounting as it helps accumulate cost-related data, which is used then for budgeting, cost control, and other internal reports. | It is relevant as it helps accumulate profitability-related data, which is used for sales, pricing, and production-related decisions. |

-Examples | The human resources (HR) department provides business support by handling issues linked to employees, who are the direct contributors to revenue. | Sales departments in a retail store is an example of profit center in a business as it directly helps in revenue generation. |
+Examples | The human resources (HR) department provides business support by handling issues linked to employees, who directly contribute to revenue. | Sales departments in a retail store are an example of a profit center in a business as it directly helps generate revenue. |

 Conclusion